RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 `String` for strings and `PathBuf` for filenames.
 Type can also serve as a documentation for users.

-To be able to consume `PathBuf` from the user parser needs a way to represent it in the first place.
+To be able to consume `PathBuf` from user's input parser needs a way to represent it in the first place.
 One approach would be to make `Magic` a generic datatype:

 ```rust